howtographql/howtographql/content/choose.md

 ---
-title: Get started with your favorite Technology
+title: Get started with your favorite technology
 ---

 Congratulations! 🎉 You made it through the first part of _How To GraphQL_ and learned all you need to know to build an actual app with GraphQL!